Become a certified professional

 *Associated costs are not included in the price of the professional certification.

-A detailed understanding of the channel system is acquired through both a hands on physical approach to study using physical examination, palpation and qigong and a thorough examination of channel descriptions found in the classic texts.
+Channel theory is the cornerstone of all the modalities of Chinese medicine.
+Student will aquire a detailed understanding of the channel system through both a hands on physical approach to study using physical examination, palpation and qigong and a thorough examination of channel descriptions found in the classic texts.

 Tuina Documented Practice

-Basic techniques and protocols are practiced and practice sessions are documented.
+The basic techniques and protocols learned in a classroom setting are practiced on volunteer “clients”.
+These practice sessions are documented allowing the students to organize their observations and understandings and receive feedback.
 Students have opportunity to discuss questions and problems with the teacher.

 Clinical Observation and Supervised Practice